Cool ideas for a hot planet

 How does Ritz characterise the “good works” he’s trying to do?
 Big picture, it’s about laying eggs that hopefully hatch into something bigger and more substantial with time.

 “We see ourselves as that first date, that first kiss with activism,” Ritz concludes.
-“From 20 years ago, I think about all these festival kids that grew up and hopefully used that point of interaction with us as a launching pad to give back to the planet.
+“From 20 years ago, I think about all these festival kids who grew up and hopefully used that point of interaction with us as a launching pad to give back to the planet.
 We hopefully planted a lot of seeds in terms of people wanting to do more or take some ownership or leadership in how we’re treating each other and how we’re improving the health of our planet.”

 We see ourselves as that first kiss with activism.Eric Ritz